What is the BIFF Communication Method and Why Does It Matter

 What is the BIFF Response Method?

 The BIFF Response Method is a communication strategy designed to deal with high-conflict situations and difficult people.
-Developed by Bill Eddy, a lawyer, therapist, and mediator, this method provides a structured approach to responding to hostile or emotional communications in a way that de-escalates conflict and maintains professionalism.
+Developed by Bill Eddy, a lawyer, therapist, and mediator, this method provides a structured approach to responding to hostile or emotional communications from a high conflict person in a way that de-escalates conflict and maintains professionalism.

 BIFF is an acronym that stands for: